The Authentication API is available at api.us.lifeomic.com.

 See the API Keys User Guide for instructions on how to create an API key.
 After creating an API key, it can be provided via the

-Authorization header in the same fashion as the access tokens.
+Authorization HTTP header in the same fashion as the access tokens.